Kurds in the United Kingdom: History

 Kurdish people first arrived in Britain in large numbers during the 1980s, mostly from the disputed territories of Kurdistan (Iraq, Turkey, Iran, and Syria), many of them fleeing oppression.

 Demography

 Population size

-According to the Department for Communities and Local Government, drawing on a BBC source, the Kurdish community in the UK numbered around 50,000 in 2002, among which Iraqi Kurds make up the largest group, exceeding the numbers from Turkey and Iran.
+According to the Department for Communities and Local Government, drawing on a BBC source, the Kurdish community in the UK numbered around 50,000 in 2002, among whom Iraqi Kurds make up the largest group, exceeding the numbers from Turkey and Iran.
 They have settled across the country, including in major cities such as London, Birmingham, Manchester, Leeds, and Glasgow.

-"Kurdish" is not one of the predefined tick-box answers for the ethnicity question on the UK Census, but respondents are able to write in their preferred self-designation.
-In the 2011 Census, the number of respondents writing in "Kurdish" was 47,871 in England, 1,106 in Wales, 844 in Scotland and 20 in Northern Ireland.
-The number of people in England and Wales that speak Kurdish as their main language was recorded as 48,239.
-In Scotland, the figure was 924.
+In the 2011 census, "Kurdish" was not one of the predefined tick-box answers for the ethnicity question on the UK Census, but respondents are able to write in their preferred self-designation.

-Population distribution